Timaru hopes for closure after Dickason sentencing

 Whaley and her husband planted a tree in their garden as a memorial for the Dickason girls.

-"For me, I needed to do that just to get myself to grips with it because everytime I was outside I saw that house- and then I can't even imagine or want to visualise what was happening, or even the different things that you hear afterwards," she said.
+"For me, I needed to do that just to get myself to grips with it because every time I was outside I saw that house - and then I can't even imagine or want to visualise what was happening, or even the different things that you hear afterwards.

-Whaley believed the sentencing would help the community heal after what had been a dark time for the town.
+Whaley believed the sentencing would help the community heal after what had been a dark time for the South Canterbury town.

 "All of us in the community and of course the family can move through this healing process and just try and move forward together.
 With any death it's just hard moving forward, but with this I think for many it's been particularly hard."

-"The whole thing is certainly a massive tragedy for the families and everyone involved and those close to it, and that extends to the hospital community and lots in Timaru," he said.
+"The whole thing is certainly a massive tragedy for the families and everyone involved and those close to it, and that extends to the hospital community and lots in Timaru.

 "Although the family was only with us for a short time it was certainly felt locally when this happened, so now I guess it's very much a sense of some closure for a lot of people."